|

 - fade once your period has finished

-- under normal circumstances be fully absent for at least one week in your menstrual cycle
+- always be fully absent under normal circumstances for at least one unbroken week within your menstrual cycle

 - not represent an increase of another pre-existing psychiatric disorder.

-If this time included the two weeks leading up to your current or next expected period then, on those days, how would you describe the impact of any severe and life-affecting behavioural or emotional changes linked to your menstrual cycle?
+If this time included the luteal phase of your normal menstrual cycle then, on those days, how would you describe the impact of any debilitatingly life-disruptive behavioural and emotional changes?

 - sensitivity to light, sound and smell